How to apply

-Applications for entry in October 2023 are now open.
-All applications received before Friday 9 December 2022 will be automatically considered for University funding.
-Applications received after the December deadline may be considered for a place, but will not be considered for University funding.
+Applications for entry in October 2024 are now open.
+All applications received before Friday 1 December 2023 will be automatically considered for University funding.
+Applications received after the December deadline will be considered for a place, but will not be considered for University funding.

 Entry Requirements for admission